Filtering VHS recordings in Virtualdub

 When the colors look fine, you can sharpen or blurr specific ranges of brightness.

 Often it is useful to soften very dark and very bright areas, as they usually look hard and jagged.
+In dark gray ranges you can sharpen the image, because there have been preserved most of the image details.

 With this settings details in the image are enhanced, without increasing noise.